zeroluck/docs/sources/articles/mod-auth-oidc/ubuntu-installation.md

 ![IMAGE](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/mod_auth_oidc/dynamic_discovery.png)

-The usual choice as per present used urls is: **admin@ce.gluu.org**.
-But you must use the existing user at the gluuCE along with existing url i.e *existing_user*@your.gluu.ce.server
+The usual choice as per present used uris is: `admin@ce.gluu.org`.
+Note that you have to use an existing user at the gluuCE along with an existing uri.
+An example is `existing_user@your.gluu.ce.server`.

-After this we are presented with the *oxAuth* page from gluuCE where we enter the credentials for authentication.
+After this the *oxAuth* page from gluuCE is displayed where you enter the credentials for authentication.

 ![IMAGE](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/mod_auth_oidc/oxauth_authentication.png)